A Complete Guide To Short-Term Mortgages

 How Do Short-Term Mortgage Loans Work?

-Still, if you can afford to make the larger monthly payments, short-term mortgages can save you money over the lifecycle of the loan; this is because these loans come with lower interest rates.
+If you can afford to make the larger monthly payments, short-term mortgages can save you money over the life of the loan because these loans typically come with lower interest rates.

 If you’re unsure if you can afford the larger payments associated with short-term mortgages, we recommend calculating your mortgage payment before applying.